 Dogs are unfortunately susceptible to several types of dog worms.

 In fact, even many healthy adult dogs may carry a small number of relatively harmless intestinal parasites.
+They don’t seem to be bothered by the parasites as they are healthy.

 Most puppies will have intestinal worms from birth.